Truck Driving School CostEverything you need to know

 How To Get Started

 Roadmaster is a hands-on truck driving school helping to prepare students to take their Class A CDL driver’s license exam.
 To get started on the path to a new career with plenty of potential, just call us at 1-800-831-1300 or fill out our online form.
-If you are out of work or just looking to make a better life for yourself and your family, Roadmaster can help you start a new life in 4 weeks.
+If you are out of work or just looking to make a better life for yourself and your family, Roadmaster can help you start a new life in about a month.

 Many of our students have a well-paying job waiting for them before even graduating from school.
 You can quickly go from graduation to on the road in no time.
 No searching for a job or having to fill out applications.
 No more wondering if you’ll be able to pay bills.

 And remember that some carriers may offer 100 percent tuition reimbursement after graduation while working for the carrier, and we offer financing to those who qualify.
 You have nothing to lose to learn more and may have a new career just on the horizon.